Eli Lilly antibody trial paused due to potential safety concern

-Oct 13 (Reuters) - U.S. drugmaker Eli Lilly and Co said on Tuesday that the government-sponsored clinical trial of its COVID-19 antibody treatment has been paused because of a safety concern.
+(Reuters) - U.S. drugmaker Eli Lilly and Co LLY.N said on Tuesday that the government-sponsored clinical trial of its COVID-19 antibody treatment has been paused because of a safety concern.

 “Out of an abundance of caution, the ACTIV-3 independent data safety monitoring board (DSMB) has recommended a pause in enrollment,” Lilly spokeswoman Molly McCully said in an emailed statement.
 “Lilly is supportive of the decision by the independent DSMB to cautiously ensure the safety of the patients participating in this study.”